-APNewsBreak: US issuing hacking alert for small planes
+US issues hacking security alert for small planes

 The cybersecurity firm, Rapid7, found that an attacker could potentially disrupt electronic messages transmitted across a small plane’s network, for example by attaching a small device to its wiring, that would affect aircraft systems.

-Engine readings, compass data, altitude and other readings “could all be manipulated to provide false measurements to the pilot,” according to the DHS alert obtained in advance by AP.
+Engine readings, compass data, altitude and other readings “could all be manipulated to provide false measurements to the pilot,” according to the DHS alert.

 The warning reflects the fact that aircraft systems are increasingly reliant on networked communications systems, much like modern cars.
 The auto industry has already taken steps to address similar concerns after researchers exposed vulnerabilities.